Capturing underwater gannets

 One day underwater gannet photography for 1 person £600, for 2 persons £700 and additional people after that is £250 per person.

 Richard Shucksmith is offering a unique personal experience to photograph gannets underwater, one to one or as part of a small group.
 I am the skipper, guide, ecologist, diver and underwater photographer who has spent many hours working with gannets.

 Warm clothes, hat, gloves waterproof coat and trousers, sturdy footwear.
 Lifejackets are provided but the boat is open so camera bags need to be protected in a waterproof covering.
 The price does not include food or hot drinks, so please bring your own.

 Obviously to take images of gannets underwater you need to be able to put your camera underwater.
 If you have an underwater housing for your camera then please bring it.
-If not I am able to supply a Nikon D4 with appropriate lens and Nauticam housing and port or a Nikon D300 and appropriate lens, Ikelite housing and ports for hirer.
 There is no need to dive or snorkel, I have developed a method to take the images from the boat.
 However for those with diving experience it is also possible to photograph from under the water, however you have to have all your own diving kit.